hugowindisch/swallow/MANUAL.md

 Note: A complete example of this can be found in samples/lib/PositionAnimation.js (and you can run the PositionAnimation sample).

+Note: When the size of a container changes, its positions are recomputed according to resizing rules defined in the editor.
+The layout is dynamic and postion names define the various anchor points available inside a given layout.

 TODO: Add a video showing how to add postions and children and how to rename them.
 TODO: Show how animation is supported.